10 coping strategies for dealing with the hard stuff

 5. Be nice to yourself

+It might sound strange, but an important step in coping through hard times is remembering to be easy on yourself.
 How we talk to ourselves makes a huge difference to how we feel.
-Use positive self-talk to overcome negative thought patterns.
+Using positive self-talk can help you overcome negative thought patterns.
 Here’s some ways to talk yourself up.

 7. Think about the big picture